How to Disarm the Narcissist Who is Using Silent Treatment

 - Do not give him what he wants when he behaves this way.

 When he realizes he’s not breaking your heart, he’ll try something new.
 And while this will not solve your narcissist problem, it will stop him from enacting the silent treatment for long.
+More information on narcissists and the silent treatment in this video.

 Have you ever had to deal with the narcissist’s silent treatment?
 What did you do to cope?
 Share your thoughts and experiences in the comments section.
 Let’s discuss.